LabVIEW-Community-CI-CD/org-coding-hours-action/README.md

 ## Additional Notes and Best Practices

 - **Runner requirements:** This action runs inside a Docker container and thus **requires a Linux runner** (e.g., `ubuntu-latest`).
 Ensure your workflow uses an appropriate runner, as Windows and macOS runners are not supported for container actions.
 - **Authentication and permissions:** If you are analyzing private repositories, make sure the job’s GITHUB_TOKEN has access to those repos.
 In an organization, the default token usually has access to org repositories, but in some cases (forked repositories or when using a fine-grained PAT) you may need to supply a Personal Access Token with `repo` scope and pass it to the action (e.g., via an input or as the `GITHUB_TOKEN` env override).
 The action automatically uses the `GITHUB_TOKEN` environment variable for git clone authentication.
-Also, if using the branch-push features (`metrics_branch`/`pages_branch`), the token must have **write permission** to contents (and to Pages, if publishing a Pages branch).
+If using the branch-push feature (`metrics_branch`), the token must have **write permission** to contents.
 On forked repositories, GitHub’s default token has read-only permissions, so you’ll need to explicitly enable workflow permissions or use your own PAT.
 - **Graceful failure behavior:** The action is designed to fail fast if something goes wrong (it will exit with an error if any repository cannot be cloned or if the `git-hours` tool encounters an issue).
 This will mark the step as failed, preventing later steps from using incomplete data.
 If no commits are found within the `window_start` range (resulting in zero hours), the JSON reports will still be generated (with totals of 0 hours) rather than causing a failure.
 In other words, an “empty” result is considered a successful run (the absence of a `reports/` directory would indicate a failure earlier in the process).
 If you want to handle a “no data” scenario more gracefully, you can add a check in your workflow after the action step.
 For example, you might include a step to verify that the `reports/` directory exists (and perhaps contains the expected files) before trying to upload or use them.
 - **Pinned tool versions:** The action pins the `git-hours` tool version by default (v0.1.2) to ensure consistent behavior.
 You can override `git_hours_version` if a new version of the tool is released and you want to try it, but note that the Docker image must include or install that version for the change to take effect.
 - **Performance considerations:** Analyzing many repositories can take several minutes, especially with large commit histories.
 Consider narrowing the `window_start` or running the action on a scheduled workflow (e.g., weekly) for long-term tracking.